 There can also be a few downsides to land loans:

-Hard to get: With the land loan market so small and the lenders which do offer them considering them risky, it can be very hard to get a land loan.
-This may mean you have to save up for a larger deposit to get approval, delaying the building of your home.
+Hard to get: With the land loan market so small and the lenders which do offer them considering them risky, it can be very hard to get approved for a land loan.
+This may mean you have to save up for a larger deposit, delaying the building of your home.

 Savings.com.au’s two cents